Clean case data

 OUTPUT

-Note that our simulated dataset does contain duplicated subject IDS.
+Note that our simulated dataset contains duplicated subject IDs.

 Let’s print a preliminary report with